DanielTakeshi/rl_algorithms/bc/README.md

 This runs Behavioral Cloning (BC) on MuJoCo environments.
 Specifically:

 - The expert is TRPO and provided from Jonathan Ho (see below).

 - Dataset consists of inputs (states=s) to labels (actions=a).
-They're continuous, so minimize L2 loss.
-- Batch size of 128 state/action pairs each iteration.
-- Trained with Adam, with a step size of 1e-3.
-- Data is split into 70% training, 30% validation.
+They're continuous, so minimize mean L2 loss across minibatches.
+It is split into 70% training, 30% validation.

-- The BC network we use is the one which performed best on the validation set.
+- Expert data size is measured in terms of the number of expert rollouts we collected.
+Note that, like the GAIL paper, I *subsample*, so the actual amount of (s,a) pairs available for BC is much smaller.

 - The neural network (from TensorFlow) is fully connected and has two hidden layers of 100 units each with hyperbolic tangent non-linearities.
+It's trained with Adam, with a step size of 1e-3, and has a batch size of 128.

+- For now, I plot validation set performance (i.e. loss) without really using it.
+If I needed to be formal and had to pick a given iteration for which to choose my BC expert (because different iterations mean different weights) I'd choose the one with best validation set performance.
+I also plot training set performance just for kicks.

 ## Running the Code